242 FW 5

 B. File an occupational disease claim (CA-2) if you develop and are diagnosed by a physician to have contracted a tick-borne disease.

 5.15 Do employees have to pay for testing and treatment?
 It depends on the situation.

 A. If you develop a tick-borne disease as a result of your work assignments, you are eligible to have accepted costs paid through the Office of Workers’ Compensation Program (OWCP).
 The burden of proof for establishing how the disease is related to work is your responsibility.
 Contact your Project Leader/ supervisor or your Regional/HQ Injury Compensation Specialist for more information.

 B. If you are experiencing signs or symptoms associated with tick-borne disease and want to see your physician or medical provider, ask your Project Leader/supervisor if the field station will pay for the visit and associated expenses.
 As symptoms are similar to other illnesses, there is a possibility that test results will be negative, thus preventing payment through OWCP.
 Your Region/HQ may have a policy that allows the field station to pay for your testing, regardless of the results.

 5.16 Where can employees get additional information or training on tick-borne diseases?
 The CDC Web site provides a plethora of information on tick-borne diseases, including several podcasts on tick-borne disease and Lyme disease.
 Also check with your local public health service or Regional/HQ Safety Office as they may have training materials available (e.g., videos, JHAs, fact sheets).

 For information on the content of this chapter, contact the Division of Safety and Health.
-For more information about this Web site, contact Krista_Bibb, in the Division of Policy and Directives Management.
+For more information about this Web site, contact Krista_Bibb, in the Division of Policy, Performance, and Management Programs.